A monoidal Dold-Kan correspondence for comodules: Example: Simplicial and Connective Comodules

-\subsection{Postnikov Presentations}
+\subsection{Postnikov presentations}

 We now introduce a Postnikov presentation for comodules in $\smodk$ and $\chfo$.
 We follow the approach of \cite{hess1} in which the finitely generated case was treated.
+See also \cite{joseph}.
 We first need to restrict the coalgebras considered.

 \begin{defi} Let $R$ be any commutative ring.
 A chain complex $X$ over $R$ is \emph{simply connected} if: $X_0=R$, $X_1=0$ and $X_i=0$ for all $i<0$.
 A simplicial $R$-module $X$ is \emph{simply connected} if $X_0=R$ and there are no non-degenerate $1$-simplices. \end{defi}